 Giving viewers the option to Download your video via the Share buttons also uses bandwidth.
 You can cut down on bandwidth by removing the download button entirely, or by changing the configuration.
 In the Customize panel select the Share tab.
 Next to the Download option you’ll see Configure.
 Choose the SD MP4 asset as the Download Type.

-At this point, it isn’t possible to gauge which video is causing a hike in bandwidth usage if you’re seeing one.
-But if you have a video that’s getting a lot of traffic (you can check that quickly in the View Stream, that’s probably your culprit.
+At this point, it isn’t possible to gauge which media is causing a hike in bandwidth usage if you’re seeing one.
+But if you have a media that’s getting a lot of traffic (you can check that quickly in the View Stream), that’s probably your culprit.

 You can always see the sizes of the files we’re delivering from your account.
 Head to any video in your account and select Download.
 There you’ll see the size of the original file, and the size of the files Wistia has created for streaming.